-Concrete sidewalks and patio type slabs should be at least $3\frac{1}{2}$ inches thick and provided with construction or expansion joints every 6 feet or less, to reduce the potential for excessive cracking.
-Concrete driveway slabs should be at least 5 inches thick and provided with construction or expansion joints every 10 feet or less, and for earth materials having a MEDIUM expansion potential the edges of the driveway slabs should be thickened to 6 inches.
+Concrete sidewalks and patio type slabs should be at least 4 inches thick and provided with construction or expansion joints every 6 feet or less, to reduce the potential for excessive cracking.
+Concrete driveway slabs should be at least 5 inches thick and provided with construction or expansion joints every 10 feet or less.